Psalm 85 – Praying for Revival and Restoration

 b.
 You have brought back the captivity of Jacob: Many think this phrase means this psalm was written after the Babylonian captivity.
 This is possible, and some psalms clearly date to this period (such as Psalm 79).
 Yet the idea of Israel being in some kind of captivity also suits some other periods, such as the period of Philistine domination in the later years of Saul’s reign (1 Samuel 28-31).

-ii.
-“Israel is not pining for past glories, which are often an optical illusion (cf. Eccl.
-6:10), but remembering past mercies.
+i.
+“Israel is not pining for past glories, which are often an optical illusion…but remembering past mercies.
 This is realistic; it is also stimulating: it leads to prayers rather than dreams.”
 (Kidner)

 c.
-You have forgiven the iniquity of Your people: The Psalmist was not only interested in the aspect of the land, but more importantly in the aspect of relationship with God.
+You have forgiven the iniquity of Your people: The psalmist was not only interested in the land, but more importantly in relationship with God.
 The iniquity that once hindered relationship was now taken away.
-The idea was so important and precious to the Psalmist that he repeats it in different words according to the style of Hebrew poetry.
+The idea was so important and precious to the psalmist that he repeated it in different words according to the style of Hebrew poetry.

 i.
-Forgiven, covered: “He uses two significant words for pardon, both of which occur in Psalms 32:1-11.
-In Psalms 85:2 a sin is regarded as a weight pressing down the nation, which God’s mercy lifts off and takes away; in Psalms 85:2 b it is conceived of as a hideous stain or foulness, which His mercy hides, so that it is no longer an offence to heaven.”
+Forgiven, covered: “He uses two significant words for pardon, both of which occur in Psalm 32:1-11.
+In Psalm 85:2a, sin is regarded as a weight pressing down the nation, which God’s mercy lifts off and takes away; in Psalm 85:2b, it is conceived of as a hideous stain or foulness, which His mercy hides, so that it is no longer an offence to heaven.”
 (Maclaren)

 ii.
 Forgiven their iniquity: “Thou hast borne, or carried away, the iniquity.
 An allusion to the ceremony of the scapegoat.”
 (Clarke)

 iii.
 All their sin: “All of it, every spot, and wrinkle, the veil of love has covered all.
 Sin has been divinely put out of sight.”
 (Spurgeon)